patrickcping/pingone-go-sdk-v2/management/docs/CreateGateway201Response.md

 `func (o *CreateGateway201Response) HasFollowReferrals() bool`

 HasFollowReferrals returns a boolean if a field has been set.

+### GetDavinci

+`func (o *CreateGateway201Response) GetDavinci() GatewayTypeRADIUSAllOfDavinci`

+GetDavinci returns the Davinci field if non-nil, zero value otherwise.

+### GetDavinciOk

+`func (o *CreateGateway201Response) GetDavinciOk() (*GatewayTypeRADIUSAllOfDavinci, bool)`

+GetDavinciOk returns a tuple with the Davinci field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDavinci

+`func (o *CreateGateway201Response) SetDavinci(v GatewayTypeRADIUSAllOfDavinci)`

+SetDavinci sets Davinci field to given value.

+### GetDefaultSharedSecret

+`func (o *CreateGateway201Response) GetDefaultSharedSecret() string`

+GetDefaultSharedSecret returns the DefaultSharedSecret field if non-nil, zero value otherwise.

+### GetDefaultSharedSecretOk

+`func (o *CreateGateway201Response) GetDefaultSharedSecretOk() (*string, bool)`

+GetDefaultSharedSecretOk returns a tuple with the DefaultSharedSecret field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDefaultSharedSecret

+`func (o *CreateGateway201Response) SetDefaultSharedSecret(v string)`

+SetDefaultSharedSecret sets DefaultSharedSecret field to given value.

+### HasDefaultSharedSecret

+`func (o *CreateGateway201Response) HasDefaultSharedSecret() bool`

+HasDefaultSharedSecret returns a boolean if a field has been set.

+### GetRadiusClients

+`func (o *CreateGateway201Response) GetRadiusClients() []GatewayTypeRADIUSAllOfRadiusClients`

+GetRadiusClients returns the RadiusClients field if non-nil, zero value otherwise.

+### GetRadiusClientsOk

+`func (o *CreateGateway201Response) GetRadiusClientsOk() (*[]GatewayTypeRADIUSAllOfRadiusClients, bool)`

+GetRadiusClientsOk returns a tuple with the RadiusClients field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRadiusClients

+`func (o *CreateGateway201Response) SetRadiusClients(v []GatewayTypeRADIUSAllOfRadiusClients)`

+SetRadiusClients sets RadiusClients field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)